MICA-MNI/BrainSpace/docs/pages/matlab_doc/visualization/gradient_in_euclidean.rst

    handles = gradient_in_euclidean(gradients,surface,parcellation)

 - *gradients*: an n-by-3 matrix of gradients (usually the first three).
-- *surface*: a surface readable by :ref:`convert_surface` or a two-element cell array containing left and right hemispheric surfaces in that order.
+- *surface*: a surface readable by :ref:`convert_surface_matlab` or a two-element cell array containing left and right hemispheric surfaces in that order.
 - *parcellation*: an m-by-1 vector containing the parcellation scheme, where m is the number of vertices.
 - *handles*: a structure containing the handles of the graphics objects.